Kerry Senior Hurling Championship: Group stage

 The 9 clubs are divided into three groups of three.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed two group games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the quarter-finals.

 Knockout stage

 Following the completion of the group stage, the top two teams from each group are ranked (1–6) in terms of points accumulated and scoring difference.
 The two top-ranking teams receive byes to separate semi-finals.

 Quarter-finals: Teams designated 3–6 contest this round.
 The two winners from these two games advance to the semi-finals.

 Semi-finals: The two quarter-final winners and teams designated 1–2 contest this round.
 The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Relegation

-The three bottom-placed teams from the group stage take part in a series of play-offs, with the losing team being relegated to the Kerry Intermediate Hurling Championship.
+There is no automatic relegation to the Kerry Intermediate Hurling Championship.

 Qualification

-At the end of the championship, the winning team qualify to the subsequent Munster Intermediate Club Hurling Championship.
+At the end of the championship, the winning team qualifies to the subsequent Munster Intermediate Club Hurling Championship.

 Teams

-2025 Teams
+2026 Teams

-The 9 teams competing in the 2025 Kerry Senior Hurling Championship are:
+The 9 teams competing in the 2026 Kerry Senior Hurling Championship are: